The Nation is Experiencing a Security-Guard Shortage.

-In a perfect example of how supply-and-demand works, many security firms indicated a large uptick in new clients and contract requests but were constrained by the number of security officers they could post at any given time.
+In a perfect example of how supply-and-demand works, the security guard industry has experienced a large uptick in new clients and contract requests but have been constrained by the number of security officers they could post at any given time.
 One respondent remarked, “There is a significantly lower new guard pool.
 We could easily double our billable hours, but we simply cannot find licensed guards wanting to work.”

 A spokesperson for a Nevada-based security-guard company summed up the problem with simple math.
 “In 2019, we would get up to 100 applicants every week.
 Now, we’re lucky to get 20 applications in a month.”

 Further evidence of the security-guard shortage has been documented in recent news stories: